Types of eye cancer

 - Are elderly

-Intraocular lymphoma is treated in the same way as a lymphoma anywhere else in the body.
-Look in the non Hodgkin’s lymphoma section of CancerHelp UK for information about the treatment of non Hodgkin’s lymphomas.
+Intraocular lymphoma is generally treated in the same way as a lymphoma anywhere else in the body.
+Look in the non Hodgkin lymphoma section for information about the treatment of non Hodgkin lymphoma.

 There are 2 main types of cancers of the eyeball that develop in children.
 These are

 Retinoblastoma is a rare type of eye cancer that nearly always occurs in children under the age of 5.
 We have information about retinoblastoma.

 Medulloepithelioma is a very rare type of eye tumour found most often in young children.
 It does not usually spread.
 Treatment is surgery to remove the tumour.
 Occasionally, this will involve removing the eye.